Gusto + Jirav Cash Flow Forecasting Series

 The Gusto editorial team has partnered with Jirav and financial pro Andi Smiles to create a three-part Cash Flow Forecasting educational series.
-This series aims to walk businesses through building their own six-month business forecasts and give them key tools and information to help them through the aftermath of the COVID-19 pandemic.
+This series aims to walk businesses through building their own 18-month business forecasts step by step, giving them key tools and information to help them through the aftermath of the COVID-19 pandemic.

 Start running payroll and benefits with Gusto